bvarba/app-direct-isv-bv/README.md

   <YOUR_SECRET> is AppDirect developer cosumer secret

 ### Detailed Instructions
 1. First make sure Mysql is installed.
 (Windows: https://dev.mysql.com/doc/workbench/en/wb-installing-windows.html)
 2. Create user: app_direct_user on the mysql instance
 3. Start the mysql instance
 4. Run the Database create script /mysql/createDB.sql on the mysql instance.
 This will create app_direct_isv database and assign rights to app_direct_user
-5. To start the application, from root folder: gradlew startApp -Pkey="<YOUR_KEY>" -Psecret="<YOUR_SECRET>".
+5. To create the database from model, make sure in aplication.properties, spring.jpa.hibernate.ddl-auto=create is set to create.
+Then start the application, from root folder: gradlew startApp -Pkey="<YOUR_KEY>" -Psecret="<YOUR_SECRET>".
+7. Stop the application.
+Now The database is created.To have persistance: any Subsequent runs change: spring.jpa.hibernate.ddl-auto=none is set to none.
+8. Restart the application
-6. Test Integration Report from developer website
+9. Test Integration Report from developer website

 ## Dev setup
 To just build: `gradlew build -Pkey="dummy" -Psecret="secret"` Set up Eclipse with Spring Tools plugin. you can run `gradlew clean -Pkey="dummy" -Psecret="secret"` and `gradlew eclipse -Pkey="dummy" -Psecret="secret"` Running/Debugging from Eclipse, add command-line args as such: --config.key=<YOUR_KEY>" --config.secret="<YOUR_SECRET>"

 ### Changing the default port
 configure the application.properties with the username and password:
 * By default, it starts on port `7789`.